Tobias Grosser

 I dream of a future where performance programming is an intuitive play between the programmer and the compiler.
 A game that smoothly moves between manual as well as automatic techniques and works across software and hardware.

-- Abstract interpretation based program analysis
+- Static & dynamic analysis- Abstract interpretation based program analysis

 - Performance and cache models